Prehistory of Australia: Migration routes and waves

 A 2021 study by researchers at the Australian Research Council Centre of Excellence for Australian Biodiversity and Heritage has mapped the likely migration routes of the peoples as they moved across the Australian continent to its southern reaches of what is now Tasmania, but back then part of the mainland.
 The modelling is based on data from archaeologists, anthropologists, ecologists, geneticists, climatologists, geomorphologists, and hydrologists, and it is intended to compare the modelling with the oral histories of Aboriginal peoples, including Dreaming stories, as well as Australian rock art and linguistic features of the many Aboriginal languages.
 The routes, dubbed "superhighways" by the authors, are similar to current highways and stock routes in Australia.
 Lynette Russell of Monash University sees the new model as a starting point for collaboration with Aboriginal people to help uncover their history.
 The new models suggest that the first people may have first landed in the Kimberley region in what is now Western Australia about 60,000 years ago, and had settled across the continent within 6,000 years.

 PCA calculated on present-day and ancient individuals from eastern Eurasia and Oceania.
 PC1 (23,8%) distinguish East-Eurasians and Australo-Melanesians, while PC2 (6,3%) differentiates East-Eurasians along a North to South cline.

 Principal component analysis (PCA) of ancient and modern day individuals from worldwide populations.
 Oceanians (Aboriginal Australians and Papuans) are most differentiated from both East-Eurasians and West-Eurasians.

 Archeological evidence indicates that the ancestors of today's Aboriginal Australians first migrated to the continent 50,000 to 65,000 years ago.
-Genomic studies suggest that the peopling of Australia happened between 43,000 to 60,000 years ago.
+Genomic studies suggest that the peopling of Australia happened between 43,000 and 60,000 years ago.

 DNA studies have suggested that the ancestors of Aboriginal Australians belonged to the southern route dispersal following the "out of Africa" exit, which expanded into the South and Southeast Asia region and subsequently diverged rapidly into the ancestors of Ancient Ancestral South Indians (AASI), Andamanese, East Asians, other Australasians, such as Papuans.

 It is unknown how many populations settled in Australia prior to European colonisation.
 Both "trihybrid" and single-origin hypotheses have received extensive discussion.
 Keith Windschuttle, known for his belief that Aboriginal pre-history has become politicised, argues that the assumption of a single origin is tied into ethnic solidarity, and multiple entry was suppressed because it could be used to justify white seizure of Aboriginal lands, but this hypothesis is not supported by scientific studies.